Fish Oil for Arthritis

 Featured fish oil omega 3 fatty acids supplement

-It is made by a company founded in 1956, a recognized leader in the natural nutrition industry.
+It is made by a company with a conscience, a recognized leader in the natural nutrition industry.
 The science behind each of their products is second to none.
-They’ve invested more than $250 million in clinical testing, research and development and have over 90 published studies in peer-reviewed scientific journals—more than any other nutritional company!
+They’ve invested more than $250 million in clinical testing, research and development and have over 100 published studies in peer-reviewed scientific journals—more than any other nutritional company!

 Just two softgels equals one daily serving dose, containing over 1200 mg of natural fish oil, consisting of omega-3 fatty acids (363 mg EPA, 240 mg DHA) and 65 mg of five other fatty acids.
 Note: the label reads: "Take 2 softgels one or two times daily with meals."
 If taking four daily, the mg count is: 2400-726-480-130.